The 6 Best Mass Email Services for Marketers

 To keep your emails out of the spam folder, you need to follow established anti-spam guidelines.
 The CAN-SPAM Act, for example, outlines several key requirements for all commercial messages.
 Your emails must include clear sender information (your "From" name), honest subject lines that aren't deceptive, and a notice identifying the message as an advertisement.
 You also need to include your valid physical postal address.
 Adhering to these rules is non-negotiable.
 They not only help you avoid legal trouble but also signal to email providers that you're a legitimate sender, which is crucial for maintaining high deliverability.

-Practice Good List Hygiene
+The Importance of Good List Hygiene

 A clean email list is one of your most valuable assets.
 Good list hygiene means you regularly remove inactive or invalid contacts to keep your bounce rates low.
 A "bounce" happens when an email can't be delivered to an address, either because the address is wrong (a hard bounce) or the inbox is full (a soft bounce).
 A high bounce rate is a major red flag for ISPs and can get your domain blacklisted.
 Aim to keep your bounce rate below 0.5%.
 Regularly pruning your list of unengaged subscribers and invalid addresses improves your deliverability, ensures your engagement metrics are accurate, and helps you focus your efforts on the people who actually want to hear from you.